stablemischief/RAG-Tool-brAIn/README.md

 2. **Navigate to your target folder** (or create one)
 3. **Right-click the folder** → **"Share"**
 4. **Add the service account email**:
-   - Find email in your downloaded JSON file: `"client_email": "rag-tool-service-account@your-project.iam.gserviceaccount.com"`
+   - **Open your downloaded JSON file** and find: `"client_email": "rag-tool-service-account@your-project.iam.gserviceaccount.com"`
-   - **Paste this email** in the share dialog
+   - **Copy and paste this email** in the share dialog
    - **Set permission to "Viewer"** (sufficient for reading)
+   - **⚠️ This is a robot account, not a real person** - it's normal that it looks like a service email
-5. **Click "Send"** - no notification needed
+5. **Click "Send"** - no notification needed (the service account won't receive emails)
 6. **Copy the folder URL** and extract the folder ID:
    - URL: `https://drive.google.com/drive/folders/1AbCdEfGhIjKlMnOpQrStUvWxYz`
    - **Folder ID**: `1AbCdEfGhIjKlMnOpQrStUvWxYz` (the part after `/folders/`)